unc-csxl/orientation/sqlalchemy/4_crud_operations.md

     .all()
 ```

-Notice that again, we the entity that we put into our `query()` method was the `EventEntity` because this is the type of data that we are expecting.
+Notice that again, the entity that we put into our `query()` method was the `EventEntity` because this is the type of data that we are expecting.
 The only real difference here is that we have _one extra `.join()` method call_.
 Since the `event` and `user` tables are related through the `event_registration` table, in order to ultimately join the `event` table to the `user` table, we have to go through the _association table_ (`event_registration`) first!
 Once we join with the association table, we can then join to the final table.
 From there, we can now apply a filter on the `user` table.

-So, the code snippet above will \*return all of the events whose attended by a user with the id `7308888888`.
+So, the code snippet above will \*return all of the events attended by a user with the id `7308888888`.

 ### Querying Paginated Data